ugoviti/izpbx/README.md

 izPBX Cloud Native Telephony System

 # Description
-(TESTING PHASE) izPBX is a Cloud Native Telephony System powered by Asterisk Engine and FreePBX Management GUI
+izPBX is a Cloud Native Telephony System powered by Asterisk Engine and FreePBX Management GUI

 # Supported tags
 * `16.9.X-BUILD, 16.9, 16, latest`
 * `17.3.X-BUILD, 17.3, 17` (testing branch - not supported)

-Where **X** is the patch version number, and **BUILD** is the build number (look into project [Tags](/repository/docker/izdock/httpd/tags/) page to discover the latest versions)
+Where **X** is the patch version number, and **BUILD** is the build number (look into project [Tags](/repository/docker/izdock/izpbx-asterisk/tags/) page to discover the latest versions)

 # Dockerfile
 - https://github.com/ugoviti/izdock-izpbx/blob/master/izpbx-asterisk/Dockerfile